 Na Pali Coast (Kauai)

+One of the top places to visit in Hawaii is the Na Pali Coast.
 The magical 17-mile shoreline of the Na Pali Coast is so unique, in part due its remote location.
 The only way to access this area is by water, helicopter, or your own two feet.
 Take a swim in the Open Ceiling Sea Cave and check out the Waiahuakua stream, which ends tumbling off the mountain through the roof of a sea cave.
 Talk about amazing photo op!

 If you are looking to spend some time on the north shore, (which I highly recommend!) the St. Regis Princeville is very close to the main trails on the Na Pali Coast and this resort is beyond stunning!